University of Jordan: Aqaba

 Aqaba Campus is the southern branch of the University of Jordan.
-It is located in Aqaba, Jordan, and it was established in 2009 as part of a national strategy to expand higher education and spur development in the Aqaba region.
+It is located in Aqaba, Jordan, and was established in 2009 as part of a national strategy to expand higher education and spur development in the Aqaba region.
 His Majesty King Abdullah II laid its foundation stone in April 2009.
-The campus occupies a distinguished location on the northern outskirts of Aqaba.
-The campus has developed a range of facilities and infrastructure to support student life.
+The campus is located on the northern outskirts of Aqaba and offers a range of facilities and infrastructure to support student life.
 It features modern academic buildings.
 Recreational and sports facilities are also part of the campus, such as a multi-purpose gymnasium for indoor sports and other leisure amenities available to students.
 In 2024, the university began construction of a dedicated women's dormitory within the campus.

 History

 Establishment

 Before the University of Jordan was founded, Jordanians repeatedly called for establishing a national university.
 In the 1950s, many students pursued higher education abroad.
 In 1962, a British Army delegation met with the commanders of the Jordanian Army to negotiate terms for aid from the British government intended to help with the establishment of the University of Jordan.
 Before issuing the royal decree, King Hussein bin Talal discussed the project with Prime Minister Wasfi al-Tal, and they agreed to proceed.
 The king tasked al-Tal with leading the university's establishment.
 The royal decree stated: